coredns/coredns.io/content/blog/coredns-0.9.9.md

 ## External Plugins

-Two new external plugins were added:
+Two new [external plugins](/explugins) were added:

 * *ipecho* parses the IP out of a subdomain and echos it back as an record.
-* *forward* facilitates proxying DNS messages to upstream resolvers
+* *forward* facilitates proxying DNS messages to upstream resolvers.

 ## Contributors